anebz/cloud/Accreditations/aws_solutions_associate.md

 Check who made changes/API calls to AWS resources, stores logs in S3, encrypted with SSE by default, you can also choose KMS key

 * Management events: control management operations performed on resources in the AWS account
-* Data events: resource operations performed on or within a resource, e.g. GetObject, DeleteObject.
+* Data events: resource operations performed on or within a resource, e.g. GetObject, DeleteObject

 CloudTrail can track changes, can't enforce rules to comply with your policies.